+Com pany

+2022 2021

+RM RM

-Company 2021 RM 2020 RM Management fee received/receivable from subsidiary companies 480,000 480,000 Rental income received/receivable from a subsidiary company - 70,000
+Management fee received/receivable from subsidiary companies 120,000 480,000

+Rental income received/receivable from a subsidiary company 81,900 -

 Compensation of key management personnel

 Key management personnel are defined as those persons having authority and responsibilities for planning, directing and controlling the activities of the Group either directly or indirectly.
 The key management personnel include all the directors of the Group and certain member of senior management of the Group.